Thinking Without Words

 Posted Nov 11, 2011

-This series of blogs has been describing pristine inner experience--whatever is directly in your experience at some moment.
+This series of posts has been describing pristine inner experience—whatever is directly in your experience at some moment.
 My colleagues and I have given people beepers to carry into their everyday natural environments; when the beeper randomly beeps, they jot down notes about whatever experience happened to be ongoing (their "pristine" experience) when signaled by the beep.
 Later we interview them about these experiences.

 Another reader might have said to herself while reading, "I wonder what Feature 5 is?"
-That experience would have ben very different from yours, involving the experience of words.
-And another may have innerly seen a list that looks like this
+That experience would have been very different from yours, involving the experience of words.
+And another may have seen a list that looks like this:

 There are thus lots of experiences that people may have had while reading that paragraph.
 Here I'm trying to illustrate one: unsymbolized thinking I wonder what Feature 5 is.